-USING ACCESSORY MOULDING CUTTERHEAD
+USING MOULDING CUTTERHEAD

 Moulding is cutting a shape on the edge or face of the work.
-Cutting mouldings with a moulding cutterhead in the circular saw is a fast, safe and clean operation.
+Cutting mouldings with a moulding cutterhead is a fast, safe and clean operation.
 The many different knife shapes available make it possible for the operator to produce almost any kind of mouldings, such as various styles of corner moulds, picture frames, table edges, etc.

-The moulding head consists of a cutterhead in which can be mounted various shapes of steel knives, as shown in Fig. 65.
+The moulding head consists of a cutterhead in which can be mounted various shapes of steel knives, (Fig. 66).
 Each of the three knives in a set is fitted into a groove in the cutterhead and securely clamped with a screw.
 The knife grooves should be kept free of sawdust which would prevent the cutter from seating properly.